-- party will also provide VWU with any document or information generated or provided by the witness when giving any of his/her previous statements. - 83.
-The VWU should provide the following documents to the witness to refresh his/her memory: (i) a copy of all the statements43 the witness has previously given.
-The term statement includes any signed statement and recorded interview (audio, video or both) and, (ii) any document or information generated or provided by the witness when giving any of his/her previous statements. - 84.
-Prior to handing over witness statements to the VWU, the party calling the witness informs the other party and legal representatives of witnesses with dual status, where applicable, of the documentation to be handed over in order to resolve any potential disputes.44 In addition, the VWU will keep a proper record of all material provided to a witness prior to his/her testimony; such a record will be sent to the parties and participants by email, in advance of the hearing in which the witness will testify.45 - 85.
+- 83. Prior to handing over witness statements to the VWU, the party calling the witness informs the other party and legal representatives of witnesses with dual status, where applicable, of the documentation to be handed over in order to resolve any potential disputes.
+In addition, the VWU will keep a proper record of all material provided to a witness prior to his/her testimony; such a record will be sent to the parties and participants by email, in advance of the hearing in which the witness will testify. - 84.
 The VWU has established a detailed protocol outlining the exact steps to be followed by the entity calling the witness regarding the provision and retention of the statement.
-The VWU will provide this protocol to the calling party prior to their handover of the witness statements to the VWU. - 86.
-The party delivers the statement in the language in which the witness originally gave the statement or which the witness can easily understand.46 Should the witness be illiterate, the statement will be read to the witness by a
+The VWU will provide this protocol to the calling party prior to their handover of the witness statements to the VWU. - 85.
+The party delivers the statement in the language in which the witness originally gave the statement or which the witness can easily understand.
+Should the witness be illiterate, the statement will be read to the witness by a member of the Court's Interpretation and Translation Section ("STIC") or STIC will provide the audio recording of the statement in the language the witness easily understands. - 86.
+Depending on the length of the statement, reading it might require considerable time and might thus have an impact on the logistical travel arrangements.
+It is, therefore, of utmost importance that the entity calling the witness accurately indicates the length of the statement and estimates the time required to read the statement when the services of the VWU are requested,

-"Any document referred to in the statement or electronic recording which are to be shown to the witness by the party calling him or her should also be shown to the witness during this process.
+43 "Any document referred to in the statement or electronic recording which are to be shown to the witness by the party calling him or her should also be shown to the witness during this process.
 The party calling the witness should inform the other party and the legal representative of -- and the legal representatives of dual-status witnesses, if relevant, in advance of the documents to be provided to the VWU for the purposes of memory refreshing.
 Any dispute is to be resolved by the Chamber before the material is given to the witness", ICC-01/04-01/06-T-104-ENG, page 25, lines 10 to 17.